galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/running-test-modes.md

 - `https://my.ecosystem.url` refers to the Web UI used to allocate tokens and <br>
 - `framework.extra.bundles` tells the Galasa framework to load the `dev.galasa.cps.rest` extension.
 This extension tells the Galasa framework how to handle URLs that start with `galasacps` as the *scheme* part of the URL. <br>

-After setting the `GALASA_TOKEN` to be a valid token for the Ecosystem from which the CPS property values will be drawn, you can run a test in hybrid mode by setting your bootstrap to refer to the Ecosystem in which the shared configuration is stored, and using the `galasactl runs submit local` <a href="https://github.com/galasa-dev/cli/blob/main/docs/generated/galasactl_runs_submit_local.md" target="_blank"> Galasa CLI</a> command.
+After setting the `GALASA_TOKEN` to be a valid token for the Ecosystem from which the CPS property values will be drawn, log into the Ecosystem by running the `galasactl auth login` command.
+You can then run a test in hybrid mode by setting your bootstrap to refer to the Ecosystem in which the shared configuration is stored, and using the `galasactl runs submit local` <a href="https://github.com/galasa-dev/cli/blob/main/docs/generated/galasactl_runs_submit_local.md" target="_blank"> Galasa CLI</a> command.

 ### <a name="whenremote"></a>When to run a test in the Galasa Ecosystem